jabedude/sshfs/README.md

 ## Status

 **Active Development** - This project is currently under active development.
-It can mount remote systems in **read-only mode** via NFS v3.
+It can mount remote systems as read-only or read-write.

 ## What is it?

 Think of it like glue/middleware between an NFS server and SFTP. sshfs provides an NFS server that proxies filesystem operations to a remote system over SSH/SFTP.
-This allows you to mount remote directories using standard NFS clients without requiring FUSE or special kernel modules.
+This allows you to mount remote directories using standard NFS clients without requiring FUSE or kernel extensions (particularly on macOS).

 ## Usage